 Planning for the Worst Case Scenario

 Perhaps not.
-Perhaps you are thinking that the chances of a food pathogen contaminating your product line are so remote, you can simply deal with it when it happens.
+Perhaps you are thinking that the chances of a food pathogen contaminating your product line are so remote, you can simply deal with it when a recall happens.

 Think again.
 A Class I recall — by definition, one that threatens public health and a risk of death — can be a business-altering event for a company unprepared to manage the situation effectively.
 In our experience, companies with a recall plan in place are those that care about customers, pay attention to their image and reputation and, not surprisingly, want to build their brands and drive sales.